tmunzer/mist_terraform_provider/README.md

-# /!\ WORK IN PROGRESS /!\

-# Terraform Provider for Juniper Mist
 This is a dev repo.
 Please go to [terraform-provider-mist](https://github.com/tmunzer/terraform-provider-mist) to get the provider

+# Terraform Provider for Juniper Mist

 ### How to use the pre-version